Skip to main content

 Performance Data Types

-The Lens Performance Overlay provides three types of data for the Lens you have built:
+The Lens Performance Overlay provides five types of performance data for monitoring your Lens in real time:

 FPS, or Frames Per Second, measures how many individual images (or frames) the Spectacles display renders per second.
 To ensure your Lens feels seamless to users, it should run close to 60 FPS.